-The Jupiter Laser Facility (JLF) User Program is accepting proposals for experiments in calendar year 2018 (January through December) through September 24, 2017.
+The Jupiter Laser Facility (JLF) User Program is accepting proposals for experiments in calendar year 2019 (shot dates June through November) through December 2, 2018.

 For Titan and Janus, an experimental run cycle is defined as four weeks, including setup and teardown.
 Proposals will be accepted for experimental runtimes of less than or more than four weeks; however, the proposal should make the reasons for the request very clear.
-The CY17 schedule will be constructed later.
 Requests for time on COMET are not required to fit the four-week cycle.
+The 2019 schedule will be constructed later.

-All proposals will be peer-reviewed by the JLF advisory committee using a merit-based system assessing scientific and/or programmatic quality, impact, and feasibility.
+All proposals will be peer-reviewed by a JLF Proposal Review Committee consisting of LLNL and non-LLNL scientists using a merit-based system assessing scientific and/or programmatic quality, impact, and feasibility.
 Although not a requirement, it is desired that the majority of experiments performed at JLF result in peer-reviewed publications.
-Additional technical assessment of proposals will be solicited from external referees.
-PIs should ensure that the goal of the experiment is clear in the proposal and that the laser time requested is realistic.
+Additional technical assessment of proposals may be solicited from external referees.
+Principal investigators should ensure that the goal of the experiment is clear in the proposal and that the laser time requested is realistic.

 While users will not be charged for laser time, they are required to provide resources for their experimental work force, targets, and diagnostics (except for diagnostics that are permanent to JLF).
 JLF cannot provide funding to experimenters, but can, under some circumstances, help with targets.

-Before preparing proposals, applicants should review information on the Policies and Procedures page.
+Prior to the preparation of proposals, applicants should review the user policies and procedures detailed on the Policies and Procedures page.
 Experimental teams are not required to have participation by LLNL scientists.
-However, because JLF can provide only minimal assistance and because the safety environment at LLNL is complex, it is recommended that a Laboratory contact—preferably with experience at the facility—be consulted.
+However, because JLF staff can provide only minimal assistance and because the safety environment at LLNL is complex, it is recommended that a Laboratory contact—preferably with experience at the facility—be consulted.
 Students are welcome, although those new to JLF will require oversight by experienced team members.
 Applicants needing assistance to engage a suitable LLNL researcher should contact the Director.